logchimp/docs/docs/install/readme.md

 ---
-title: Get started with LogChimp
+title: Get Started with LogChimp
-description: This will help you get started with LogChimp and start collecting feedback from your customers.
+description: This guide will help you start using LogChimp and collecting feedback from your customers.
 slug: /docs/install
 ---